coderefinery/mini-workshop/content/1/sharing.md

 ## Exercise

-:::::{exercise} Exercise: Turn your project to a Git repo and share it (25 min)
+:::::{exercise} Optional exercise/homework: Turn your project to a Git repo and share it

 1. Create a new directory called **myproject** with one or few files in it.
    This represents our own project.
 It is not yet a Git repository.
 You can try